ILoveMakonnen: 2014: Rise to prominence

-In March 2014, record producer Mike Will Made It would reply to Makonnen and brought him to the DTP Studios, where he played some of his songs towards a fellow producer Metro Boomin.
+In March 2014, record producer Mike Will Made It would reply to Makonnen and brought him to the DTP Studios, where he played some of his songs for fellow producer Metro Boomin.
 Metro instantly liked Makonnen and stayed in touch with him.
-Later, after recording six songs together, Metro brought these fellow Atlanta producers Sonny Digital and 808 Mafia, who were all unusually impressed with him.
+Later, after recording six songs together, Metro introduced Makonnen to fellow Atlanta producers Sonny Digital and 808 Mafia, who were all unusually impressed with him.
 Two days later, Makonnen recorded the song, titled "Don't Sell Molly No More" with Sonny Digital, which would later launch his music career.
 Sonny Digital introduced him to the other Atlanta producers such as DJ Spinz, Dun Deal and St. Louis producer Cammy Recklezz.
 He started gaining local fame within the community with songs such as "Living on the Southside", "Sneaky Lady" and "My New Friend".
 Makonnen was then featured on Mike Will's mixtape, titled Ransom.

 In July 2014, the singer released his self-titled EP iLoveMakonnen, which included the singles "Tuesday" and "I Don't Sell Molly No More".
 The latter reached pop singer Miley Cyrus, who shared it on her Instagram.
 The post got over 210,000 likes and counting, that brought a lot of new fans to Makonnen.
 On August 15, 2014, Vice included his song "Whip It" in their Staff Picks for the Week list, commenting: "Makonnen's voice is incredible! ...
 How could you not have a good time listening to this song?
 If there is anyone I trust to teach me how to whip it, it is definitely my friend Makonnen."

 In August 2014, after hearing "Tuesday", Drake asked one of the song's producers, Sonny Digital, if he could remix the song.
 Makonnen agreed to send it to Drake, but didn't think much of it.
 However, two days later Drake released a remix.
 Makonnen later commented: "Yeah, I surprised.
 Shocking.
 Drake listens to Makonnen.
 It was great.
 I was excited.
 Surprised, shocked.
 Just overwhelmed."
 The remix, simply titled "Tuesday" went viral and led to increased media interest in iLoveMakonnen.

-In August 2014, Makonnen was featured in XXLs The Come Up section, which focuses on new artists.
+That same month, Makonnen was featured in XXLs The Come Up section, which focuses on new artists.
 He later stated he was not looking for a major label deal and instead planned to go touring and record music independently: "I'm not too thirsty to sign a deal.
 Cause a label will really just take all your free music down and you have to be somebody's bitch."
 On September 1, 2014, it was announced that Makonnen had signed to Drake's label OVO Sound, which is distributed by Warner Bros.
 Records.